Thursday, September 12, 2024

 I also made the necklace really fast, to get a pop of red elsewhere in the outfit.
 (I made the brushed yarn wig when I first put this doll together--Hamilton Design Système Candi Girl head, Barbie body, Integrity Toys hands--and also fairly fast, although...only as fast as the glue dried.)

-I wanted to make something specifically for this Sunshine Family mom head, repainted in the style of Tutti, on an Ever After High body, and I wanted it to be something special, since I'm still so ticked by just how well the combination of Tutti paint on Sunshine Family head looks.
+I wanted to make something specifically for this Sunshine Family mom head, repainted in the style of Tutti, on an Ever After High body, and I wanted it to be something special, since I'm still so tickled by just how well the combination of Tutti paint on Sunshine Family head looks.
 (Both Sunshine Family mom and Tutti were sculpted by the same person--Martha Armstrong Hand--so it makes sense that they're so similar once the original Sunshine Family eye gimmick is literally painted over.)
 I had a small stash of small embroidered appliqué patches that I'd been saving for doll use for ages, and decided that making decorated jeans for this doll would be a worthy way to finally use them.

 My first attempt at those jeans failed terribly--I thought that "Monster High size, but a little larger" would work for this body, but it did not.
 I got out some jeans I had made for Momoko size and tried those on; the waist was, as expected, much too large, but everything from the hips down was just right.
 When I dug out the pattern for Momoko-size jeans, I was surprised to see that they were my regular Barbie-size jeans, with a note about making them Momoko-size by using large seam allowances.
 I did that, and took about a quarter inch wedge out at the center back seam, and these jeans do fit this body.
 "Use a Barbie pattern for EAH" is not something I ever thought would be practical advice, but here we are.